-Dr Sue Packer AM FRACP : nominee of the National Association for Prevention of Child Abuse and Neglect.
+Dr Sue Packer AO FRACP : Public Officer and nominee of the National Association for Prevention of Child Abuse and Neglect

-The Board has established two Board Sub-committees: the Corporate Governance Sub-committee and the Finance and Financial Audit Sub-committee.
+The Board has established the Reconciliation Working Group, the Corporate Governance Sub-committee and the Finance and Financial Audit Sub-committee.

 Morag has spent the past 30 years conducting research, teaching social workers and consulting on issues related to vulnerable children, young people and their families.
 Her extensive research in the area has included studies on; 1) child protection 2) juvenile justice 3) homelessness 4) families experiencing multiple disadvantages and their service use 5) family relationships 6) substance misuse in families and 7) the development and implementation of integrated services systems for children, young people and their families.

 Sue has been a paediatrician since 1972 and has worked as a Community Paediatrician with a special interest in child abuse and abuse prevention since 1990.
 Sue has worked in the ACT Health funded Child At Risk Health Unit in ACT over this time.
-Since her retirement in December 2011, she continued part time work at CARHU, where she follows up a number of children she has been seeing for years, as well as providing back-up for the regular team of doctors when needed and continuing her teaching and mentoring roles.
+She retired from clinical work at CARHU in December 2016 but has a continuing position there as Honorary Paediatric Consultant and continues her teaching and mentoring roles.
 Sue is a member of the ACT Child Death Review Committee.
 She is no longer an appointed member of the ACT Domestic Violence Prevention Committee, but continues to contribute as a member of a small advisory committee considering the impact of family violence on infants and children.
 Sue is currently Vice-President on the NAPCAN (National Association for the Prevention of Child Abuse and Neglect) National Board.
-She is also on the Boards of Canberra Mothercraft Society (QE2 Family Centre), Families Australia, Kidsafe, Lyons Early Childhood School and Medical Women’s Society of ACT and Region, all helping inform her contemporary knowledge of children.
-Other commitments are the steering committee of the ACT Family Law Pathways Network and the ARACY.
-(Australian Research Alliance of Children and Youth) Early Years Chapter.
+She is also on the Boards of Canberra Mothercraft Society (QE2 Family Centre), Families Australia, Kidsafe, Lyons Early Childhood School and Medical Women’s Society of ACT and Region.
+All of this helps inform her contemporary knowledge of children and families.
+Another commitment is as a committee member of the ARACY (Australian Research Alliance of Children and Youth) Early Years Chapter.
 Sue also chairs the Community Expert Reference Group of the ACT Asbestos Taskforce currently.
 In 1999 Sue was awarded an Order of Australia for services to Paediatrics, Child Protection and the Community.
 In 2013, the Canberra Centenary, Sue was ACT Citizen of the Year “in recognition of her personal efforts and significant contributions to the ACT community, particularly as an advocate for the safety and wellbeing of children”.
 In October 2018, Sue was named ACT Senior Australian of the Year.
 In January 2019, Sue was named as Senior Australian of the Year in the Australian of the Year Awards.
 Sue was awarded an Officer of the Order of Australia in 2021 for distinguished service to children through roles in health, welfare and protection initiatives.

 Richard is a descendant of the Meriam people of the Torres Strait.
 Over the last 20 years he has worked in Indigenous affairs in both the government and non-government sector.
 He led the successful regional Aboriginal health service – Maari Ma Health – in the Murdi Paaki Region of far west NSW from 2000 to 2009 where he established a range of health and workforce development strategies that delivered tangible health outcomes and created a highly skilled Indigenous health workforce.
-Since 2010 he has been the CEO of The Healing Foundation.
-The work of The Healing Foundation to date has supported locally designed, developed and delivered solutions by Aboriginal and Torres Strait Islander communities that have delivered measurable outcomes.
-It is also building the knowledge and evidence for effective Indigenous healing practice in Australia.
+He was the CEO of The Healing Foundation from 2010-2019.
+Richard is now the NSW Aboriginal Deputy Children’s Guardian.